juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="7" title="Upsampling">

 There are multiple possible approaches to dealing with class imbalance.
-Here, you will implement upsampling using caret's [`upSample()`](https://www.rdocumentation.org/packages/caret/topics/downSample) function.
+Here, you will implement upsampling using caret's [`upSample()`](https://topepo.github.io/caret/subsampling-for-class-imbalances.html#subsampling-techniques) function.

 **Instructions**

-- Use the `training` data set for upsampling:
+- Use the `stack_train` data set for upsampling:
     - `x` should use `select()` to grab only the predictors from the data.
-    - `y` should be the class memberships in `training`.
+    - `y` should be the class memberships in `stack_train` as a vector (use `$` notation).
     - The label for the class column goes in `yname`; remember that it is `"Remote"`.

 <codeblock id="02_07">